View from north west (Scale 1m).

 Herring, P., 2013, “Searle’s Down – A newly discovered stone row” In Meyn Mamvro, No. 80, 16-17.

-I am very grateful to Cheryl Straffon for bringing this stone row to my attention and providing me with a copy of the published article.
+I am very grateful to Cheryl Straffon for bringing this stone row to my attention and providing me with a copy of the published article and to Gordon Fisher and Janet Daynes for help with the survey.